 Challah, a traditional Jewish bread.
 A beautifully braided bread made with eggs.
-Serves up wonderfully with cinnamon honey butter.
+Perfect for Easter, serves up wonderfully with cinnamon honey butter.

 The first time I decided to make Challah was last Easter.
 We had just finished Esther: It’s Tough Being a Woman.
 The study was intense but great.
 I learned so much about a story that I had read plenty of times before.
 But this time it took on new meaning to me.
 Beth Moore really gave insights into hows and whys.